Cray-HPE/docs-csm/operations/network/NMN_Isolation.md

 - `canu validate network config` provides a summary comparison between generated and running configurations for _all switches_ in the management network
 - `canu test` runs a full diagnostic on all management network switches, including tests for NMN Isolation ACLs

-Details of allowed services and the network changes involved in the NMN Isolation feature can be found in [NMN Isolation Details](#nmn-isolation-details).
+Details of allowed services and the network changes involved in the NMN Isolation feature can be found in [NMN Isolation details](#nmn-isolation-details).

 ## Enabling NMN Isolation

 A network outage window is required to configure NMN Isolation on a system.
 NMN Isolation changes are decoupled from other changes to CSM and the network outage window could be prior or after the CSM upgrade.
-However, if IPv6 is being enabled as part of a system upgrade, enabling NMN Isolation at the same time as IPv6, and prior to the CSM upgrade is required to avoid multiple network outage windows.
+However, if IPv6 is being enabled as part of a system upgrade, enabling NMN Isolation at the same time as IPv6, and prior to the CSM upgrade, is required to avoid multiple network outage windows.

 ### 1. Preparation

 All preparation steps can be performed prior to an established window.
 Preparation steps do not change the running network configurations.

-1. (`ncn-m#`) Gather a list of switches.
+1. Gather a list of switches.

-    - For an upgrade the list of switches can be found from the command `grep sw- /etc/hosts`
+    - (`ncn-m#`) For an upgrade, the list of switches can be found in `/etc/hosts`.

+        ```bash
+        grep sw- /etc/hosts
+        ```

     - For a fresh installation the switches can be found in the latest system SHCD spreadsheet

-2. Determine if the system is a TDS or Full system to be used in CANU commands.
+1. Determine if the system is a TDS or Full system (to be used in CANU commands).

     - If there are leaf switches the system is `Full`
     - Otherwise, the system is a `TDS`

-3. (`ncn-m#`) Ensure the CANU version is `2.0.2` or greater, otherwise [upgrade to the latest version](management_network/canu_install_update.md)
+1. (`ncn-m#`) Ensure the CANU version is `2.0.2` or greater, otherwise [upgrade to the latest version](management_network/canu_install_update.md)
 .

     ```bash
     canu --version
     ```

-4. (`ncn-m#`) Retrieve or generate an up-to-date cabling topology file (CCJ).
-Accuracy at this step is critical otherwise nodes may be misconfigured or entirely disconnected from the network.
+1. (`ncn-m#`) Retrieve or generate an up-to-date cabling topology file (CCJ).
+Accuracy at this step is critical; otherwise nodes may be misconfigured or entirely disconnected from the network.

     - A CCJ file from a previous install or upgrade may be used as long as there have been no node additions, removals or cabling changes to the system.
     - [Generate a CCJ file from the latest SHCD for the system](management_network/validate_shcd.md) including the `--json --out ccj.json` option after full SHCD validation has taken place.

-5. Retrieve any switch [custom configurations](management_network/canu/custom_config.md) file used in previous installations or upgrades.
+1. Retrieve any switch [custom configurations](management_network/canu/custom_config.md) file used in previous installations or upgrades.
 This file includes any site network customizations, including uplinks to site networks, SNMP configurations, or port configurations that are not generated as part of CANU.

-6. (`ncn-m#`) Retrieve the SLS file from the system in JSON format.
+1. (`ncn-m#`) Retrieve the SLS file from the system in JSON format.
 If IPv6 features are to be enabled on the system, then ensure SLS has been updated with IPv6 data prior to retrieving SLS.

     - For an upgrade, this can be retrieved via `cray sls dumpstate list --format json > sls.json`
     - For a new installation, this is output from `csi config init` in the file `sls_input_file.json`

-7. (`ncn-m#`) For a system upgrade, analyze the current network state.
+1. (`ncn-m#`) For a system upgrade, analyze the current network state.

     ```bash
     time canu test --sls-file sls.json